Comprehensive Summary on ‘What is FRM’?

 FRM Course Details

-Part I FRM: Part 1 of FRM teaches you the tools to analyze the topics in Part 2.
+- Part I FRM: Part 1 of FRM teaches you the tools to analyse the topics in Part 2.
 This section covers the essentials.
 You will focus on quantitative analysis, risk management principles, financial markets, and valuation models.

-Part II FRM: And now you put all these tools you have learned to work.
+- Part II FRM: And now you put all these tools you have learnt to work.
 This part teaches real-world applications with market, credit, and operational risk, even the newest trends in financial markets.

 You can complete the FRM syllabus within a year, but generally, it takes 1.5 to 2 years to finish.
 The exams take place twice a year, in May and November, at various locations around the world.